 The popular eCommerce solution allows you to easily sell and manage orders for your eBooks.
 Some of the Shopify features include professionally designed store templates, order processing and analytics.
 Pricing starts at $29 per month, and goes up depending on features.

 Payhip’s offers a simple platform for hosting your eBook and allowing your customers to buy it directly from you.
 Payhip processes payments using Paypal and Stripe, and delivers your eBook to customers directly, taking 5 percent of each transaction.

 eBookIt is intended specifically for independent authors and small press outlets.
 The site offers eBook conversion, distribution and promotion starting at a $199 one-time fee.
 And the company works with distribution partners like Amazon, Google and Barnes & Noble.

 Scribd is a membership program that offers unlimited books to its members for a flat monthly fee.
 The company pulls titles from a handful of publishing service providers, so you need to sign up with one to get your eBook available to subscribers.

 Wasteland Press is a self-publishing company that can help you get your eBook formatted and available on the most popular eBook devices, including Kindle, Nook and Apple products.
 There are a few different plans for the various marketplaces.
-But to get your eBook listed on all of them, Wasteland Press charges a $500 fee.
+But to get your eBook listed on all of them, Wasteland Press charges a fee of up to $500.

 E-junkie charges a monthly subscription fee to sell your eBooks online, instead of taking a percentage of sales or charging fees up front.
 Cost depends on the number of titles you have and the amount of storage needed.
 The company also offers PDF stamping for security.